bercowskya/NEUBIAS-Porto2019/README.md

 That's it!
 After you do that, you will have a functioning Python distribution.

-## Launching JupyterLab and a terminal
+## Launching Jupyter Notebook and a terminal

 After installing the Anaconda distribution, you should be able to launch the **Anaconda Navigator**.
 If you're using macOS, this is available in your `Applications` menu.
 If you are using Windows, you can do this from the Start menu.
 Launch Anaconda Navigator.

-We will be using JupyterLab throughout the Python sessions.
-You should see an option to launch JupyterLab.
-When you do that, a new browser window or tab will open with JupyterLab running.
-Within the JupyterLab window, you will have the option to launch a notebook, a console, a terminal, or a text editor.
-We will use all of these during the bootcamp.
-For the updating and installation of necessary packages, click on `Terminal` to launch a terminal.
+We will be using Jupyter Notebook throughout the Python sessions.
+You should see an option to launch Jupyter Notebook.
+When you do that, a new browser window or tab will open with Jupyter Notebook running.
+For the updating and installation of necessary packages, open a new `Terminal` window.
 You will get a terminal window (probably black) with a bash prompt.
 We refer to this text interface in the terminal as the **command line**.

 ## The conda package manager